Zerat00ls/STAT-180/README.md

 ## This is an Equation Calculator Project

-* Final project is making a graphing calculator.
+* Final goal is making a graphing calculator.